Finding DoRI: Discovery of Retained Images in Diffusion Models: Additional Details and Experiments on Adversarial Embedding Optimization

 To ensure correctness of our methodology, and---in effect---the findings, we investigate if there is any difference between the optimization process for memorized and other (non-memorized) images.
 We compare how the L2 norm of text embeddings progress during optimization, as well as how early we cross the $0.7$ SSCD threshold.
 We analyze two sets of memorized images (100 VM samples and 100 TM samples), and a set of $100$ images from COCO2014 train.
 Moreover, we analyze two sets of generated images from SD-v1.4: generated using $100$ captions from COCO2014 train, and using $100$ prompts of images that have been a subject of template memorization.
 The latter generated set addresses limitations of our detection metric---SSCD\textsubscript{Orig}---which relies on all semantic and compositional parts of two compared images to match closely to cross the memorization threshold of $0.7$.
 In case of template memorization, the model replicates only a part of a training image,~\eg the background, specific objects, or replicates the semantic contents of the image, while varying features of low importance, like textures.
 We note that generated images and memorized template images will differ when it comes to the low importance features, effectively lowering SSCD score, however, the semantic composition of the generated images will match the one of memorized.
 We add generated images from $100$ non-training prompts (COCO2014) to test the worst-case False Positive scenario of our method.
 If the model is \textit{already able to} generate an image from some input, the optimization should converge the fastest for these images, even though they are neither part of the training data, nor memorized.

-In~\cref{fig:yadv_diff_for_sets} (right) we show how the SSCD score progresses with the optimization.
+In~\Cref{fig:yadv_diff_for_sets} (right) we show how the SSCD score progresses with the optimization.
 We note that for verbatim memorization (and generated template memorization) we need only a handful of optimization steps to obtain \yadv that reliably triggers generation of the images.
 For non-memorized data we reach SSCD above $0.7$ after approximately 500 steps.
 Notably, we require as much as 200 steps to craft \yadv that reliably produces generated (non-memorized) images.

 These results show that the optimization process is indeed different for memorized images than for other images.
 Building on these findings we allow the optimization procedure to only perform $50$ update steps---a value that guarantees generation of memorized images (if present in the model), while preventing False Positives,~\ie generation of non-memorized images.
-This constraint ensures methodological correctness of our adversarial-based approach, and proves our results in Secs.
-3.3 and 4 are valid.
+This constraint ensures methodological correctness of our adversarial-based approach, and proves our results in~\cref{sec:wanda_nemo_is_concealment,sec:locality_not_real} are valid.
+We also provide a qualitative comparison of generations with adversarial embeddings for memorized samples (after pruning) and non-memorized content in \cref{fig:dori_qualitative_comparison_mem_non_mem}.